tests-always-included/password-strength/doc/entropy-seems-wrong.md

 A bit of knowledge goes a long way.
 Once I worked for a company that required passwords that were exactly 8 characters.
 You must have at least one capital letter, one lowercase letter, one number and one symbol.
 At first blush you may think that you have a possible 95 characters for each position and we need a total of 8 characters, so 95^8 possibilities (6.6E15).

-Remember that "a bit of knowledge goes a long way" from earlier?
+Remember, "a bit of knowledge goes a long way," from earlier?
 Some more information you've obtained is that the list of symbols that are allowed is either `.` or `$`.
 Only those two are permitted.
 Not even spaces are allowed.
 So your character set size drops to 64, and the total is 64^8 (2.8E14).
 We've reduced the total number of passwords down to about a 1/23 of what it was previously.

 We can reduce this vast number of passwords further.
 The real number of allowed passwords is significantly smaller because not all of these will have an uppercase, lowercase, or a number.
 In fact, approximately 85% of the passwords are invalid.
 That brings our number down to 4.2E13.
 Still a hefty number, certainly, but on the verge of possibility.
 A person who has access to a hefty number of computers, such as a college computer lab, could load distributed password hashing clients and brute-force the entire keyspace.